Skip to main content

 Troubleshooting

-If you are getting the “Permission denied” error when trying to access Container Registry from your local machine, double-check that the Docker credentials helper was configured correctly:
+If you are getting the “Permission denied” error when trying to access Container Registry from your local machine, double-check that the Docker credential helper was configured correctly:

 • Check that the system can find the Nebius AI Cloud CLI binary: